jhpyle/docassemble/_docs/markup.md

 well as on the web, [Font Awesome] references only work in questions, not in documents.

+You can turn off inline icon conversion for a block of text by writing `[NO_EMOJIS]` somewhere in the text.

+{% include side-by-side.html demo="no-emojis" %}

 # <a name="audio and video"></a>Inserting audio and video

 In addition to using the [`audio`] and [`video`]<span></span>